 Although most ZIP Codes can be roughly assigned to a geographic area, ZIP Codes do not represent geographic regions; ZIP Codes denote address groups or delivery routes.
 Because of this, ZIP Code "areas" can overlap, be contained within another ZIP Code, or have no geographic area.
 For example ZIP Codes that start with 095 are assigned to the Navy, and therefore have no geographic location.
 Similarly, areas without regular postal routes (rural route areas) or areas with no mail delivery (undeveloped areas), are not assigned ZIP Codes.
 They are based on sparse delivery routes, so the boundary between ZIP Code areas there is indefinite.

 In 1983, the USPS changed its ZIP Code system to include the new ZIP+4.
-A ZIP+4 Code uses the basic five-digit code plus four additional digits to for a full 9 digit ZIP Code.
+A ZIP+4 Code uses the basic five-digit code plus four additional digits for a full 9-digit ZIP Code.
 The full ZIP Code identifies a small delivery segment such as a street, a city block, a group of apartments, or even an individual address that receives a high volume of mail.
 The ZIP+4 Code is not required and is usually calculated automatically when the mail is sorted and processed.
 ZIP+4 Codes look like this:

 As a rule, each Post Office Box has its own ZIP+4 Code.
 The +4 on the ZIP Code is often the last four digits of the box number, zero plus the last three digits of the box number, or, if the box number is less than 4 digits, zeros followed by the box number.
 Since there is this variance, the ZIP+4 Code must be looked up individually for each Post Office Box